-Although the average person may attend church every Sunday, and/or some spiritual teaching regularly, they continue to live and practice life from a place of competition with others rather than a cooperation with God.
-They just forget, and may believe it impossible to ever rid of anger, anxiety, depression, irritability, or moodiness, reasoning that it's human, which it is.
+Although the average person may attend church every Sunday, and/or some spiritual teaching regularly, they continue to live and practice living from a place of competition with others rather than cooperation with God.
+They just forget and may believe it impossible to ever rid of anger, anxiety, depression, irritability, or moodiness, reasoning that it's human, which it is.

 3) The Misunderstood:

 The misunderstood person is very often diagnosed with a disorder or syndrome of some sort, will tell you their diagnosis, and continue to explain that's why they are the way they are.
 This person has a deep belief that they have absolutely no control over their behavior, body, emotions, or thoughts, which is the ultimate in not believing in God or the self.
-This insecurity gives way for disbelief, and sustains lack of faith and trust.
+This insecurity gives way to disbelief and sustains a lack of faith and trust.